zenstackhq/zenstack/docs/get-started/next-js.md

 1. Make sure you have Node.js 16 or above and NPM 8 or above installed

-2. Create a new Next.js project from ZenStack starter
+2. Create a new Next.js project from the ZenStack starter

 ```bash
 npx create-next-app [project name] --use-npm -e https://github.com/zenstackhq/nextjs-auth-starter